ForusOne/adk_agent/adk/01-agent/basic/README.md

-# ADK Basic Agent Example
+# ADK Basic Agent Example - Basic concept of ADK

 This folder demonstrates how to build and operate a simple AI agent using the ADK (Agent Development Kit) framework.